Patriotic Modeling Chocolate Recipe

 Microwave Method

-2. Microwave corn syrup (30% or on defrost)for 30 second intervals to just warm.
+- Microwave corn syrup (30% or on defrost)for 30-second intervals to just warm.
 Cool and test with your finger for both chocolate and syrup to be about body temperature.

 4. Finally pour the corn syrup into the center of the chocolate.
 Stir in the corn syrup it will quickly change to clay.
 Once it's combined place on a piece of parchment or wax paper.
 It should be quite flexible and soft at this point.

-5. Leave it there for at least an hour/over night.
-Knead a couple more times before working into your creations.
+5. Leave it there for at least an hour/overnight.
+Knead a couple more times before working on your creations.

 Comments